-I picked up the bamboo embroidery hoop from Michaels for around $2 with a 50% off coupon.
+I found the bamboo embroidery hoop from Michaels for around $2 with a 50% off coupon.

-I had the florist wire left over from my jingle bell ornament project.
+For the florist wire, I used what was left over from my jingle bell ornament project.

 Total cost for this project- Under $5

-To make this woodland wreath, start by wrapping one of the branches around the embroidery hoop, securing it with wire at the back.
+- To make this woodland wreath, start by wrapping one of the twigs around the embroidery hoop, securing it with wire at the back.

-Continue working around, overlapping the end of the next branch just after the previous one until the entire embroidery hoop is covered and it looks full and fairly even.
+- Continue working around, overlapping the end of the next twig just after the previous one until the entire embroidery hoop is covered and it looks full and fairly even.
 I left a few branch ends unattached as I went along to give it a rustic feel.

-For the bare spots, cut some of the twigs from the branches and wire them in place (I tried a glue gun, but it didn’t seem to want to hold).
+- For the bare spots on the wreath, cut some of the twigs from the branches and wire them in place (I tried a glue gun, but it didn’t seem to want to hold).

-Finally, place the large pine cones where you want them and wire them to the wreath, followed by the smaller ones.
+- Finally, place the large pine cones where you want them and wire them to the wreath.
+Follow up with the smaller ones.
 So simple!